 A living trust (Inter-Vivos trust) is established during the person’s lifetime.
 A testamentary trust is set up in a person’s will and is crested only after the person’s death.

-In exploring the many types of trusts that are either living trusts or testamentary trusts, it is important to understand the uses and benefits of each for estate planning purposes, and for that understanding, you should obtain advice from competent legal counsel, an estate planning attorney in Houston for Houston and surrounding residents.
+In exploring the many types of trusts that are either living trusts or testamentary trusts, it is important to understand the uses and benefits of each, and for that understanding, you should obtain advice from competent legal counsel.

 The following is a general description of some of the different types of trusts: